 \subsection{TBA in the maximal chamber}

-After the third wall-crossing in Fig.\ref{fig:wc-path}, we arrive at the maximal chamber, where $4\times 6$ TBA equations are introduced; see \eqref{eq:TBA-max-gen} in Appendix \ref{sec:appA}.
+After the third wall crossing in Fig.\ref{fig:wc-path}, we arrive at the maximal chamber, where $4\times 6$ TBA equations are introduced---see \eqref{eq:TBA-max-gen} in Appendix \ref{sec:appA}.
 Compared with those in the minimal chamber, three cycles $\gamma_{12}$, $\gamma_{32}$ and $\gamma_{312}$ have been added, which correspond to three types of new Y-functions $Y_{a,12}, Y_{a,32}$ and $Y_{a,312}$, respectively, whose masses are given by

 For the cubic superpotential \eqref{eq:Sch-eq-cubic} in the maximal chamber, the parity symmetry $x\rightarrow -x$ of the potential $Q_0(x)$ implies

 and also the identifications